This post may contain affiliate links and we may get paid a small commission if you click on a link. Please read our disclosure.

 The benefits of the RateSetter IFISA are as follows:

-- It has all the benefits of the Everyday account but has the added benefit of ensuring that your returns are tax-free.
+- It has the added benefit of ensuring that your returns are tax-free.

 - The IFISA is flexible and allows you to withdraw funds when you need to and replace them without affecting your ISA allowance.